Remote Donor Management: How to Overcome the Challenges

 Your nonprofit’s donor database should capture and store key information about your supporters.
 This data comes in handy for creating personalized and meaningful experiences that encourage them to stay involved with your organization.
 Some key pieces of information to collect include:

 Your donor management software should allow you to enter your own notes and create customized fields to capture the exact details you need.
 Once you’ve gathered your data, look for trends in giving, patterns of donor behavior, and commonalities between your supporters.

 Additionally, you can segment your donors to send out more relevant and impactful messages to each individual.

 “Segmentation” is a major buzzword in the nonprofit community.
 Mastering this approach allows you to make the most of your supporter data.
 If you’re unfamiliar with this strategy, DNL OmniMedia’s donor segmentation guide describes it as “the act of organizing the donors in your database into groups— segments— based on their shared characteristics.”

-- Reach out using their preferred channel.
+- Reach out using preferred communication channels.

-- Provide the right engagement opportunities.
+- Offer the right engagement opportunities.

 3. Host virtual stewardship events.

 In addition to your nonprofit’s typical fundraising events, be sure to plan stewardship events for your existing supporters.
 These events are excellent ways to thank your donors for their past contributions.

 To minimize expenses and optimize results, lean on technology to create compelling virtual experiences for your supporters.
 Stewardship event ideas that excel in the digital space include: